halostatue/minitar-cli/CONTRIBUTING.md

 # Contributing

-Contribution to minitar-cli is encouraged in any form: a bug report, a feature request, or code contributions.
-There are a few DOs and DON'Ts for contributions.
+Contribution to minitar-cli is encouraged: bug reports, feature requests, or code contributions.
+There are a few DOs and DON'Ts that should be followed.

 - DO: